JoeyStanley/real/_posts/2019-11-04-animating_mergers.md

 ## Merger by Phonological Transfer

 <span class="sidenote"><a href="https://journals.sagepub.com/doi/10.1177/0075424216634795">Dinkin, Aaron J. 2016.
 Phonological Transfer as a Forerunner of Merger in Upstate New York. <i>Journal of English Linguistics</i> 44(2): 162–88.</a></span>
 Nearly 40 years later, Aaron Dinkin published a paper describing what he calls a *Merger by Phonological Transfer*.
-The phonemeonon in question is the merger of <sc>lot</sc> with <sc>thought</sc>.
+The phenomenon in question is the merger of <sc>lot</sc> with <sc>thought</sc>.
 In upstate New York, he finds that many speakers do not have the merger---except in before coda laterals.
 Thus, *cot* and *caught* are distinct, and *collar* and *caller* are distinct, but *doll* rhymes with *hall*.
 In Dinkin's words, what's happening here is

 > "the discrete replacement of one phoneme in a given phonological environment with a different phoneme."
 (Dinkin 2016:183)